biodata-fun/course_material/master_in_plant_genomics_2020/STUDENT_GUIDE_ALN.md

 ![load_alignments_igv](https://www.ebi.ac.uk/~ernesto/IGSR/masters_IAMZ_jan2020/load_alignments.png)

 And you will see two new tracks, one with the alignments and the other with the depth of coverage.
-The alignments still do not appear, as the region is too large to render the data.
+The alignments do not appear yet, as the region is too large to render the data.

 ![alignments_view1_igv](https://www.ebi.ac.uk/~ernesto/IGSR/masters_IAMZ_jan2020/alignments_view1.png)

-Enter the genomic interval you want to inspect in the blank box or click on the '-' or '+' signs to zoom in/out
+Enter the genomic interval you want to display in the blank search box or press the '-' or '+' keys to zoom in or out:

 ![alignments_view2_igv](https://www.ebi.ac.uk/~ernesto/IGSR/masters_IAMZ_jan2020/alignments_view2.png)

-When you have finished working you save your session by doing:
+When you are done working you can save the session by doing:

 ![save_session1](https://www.ebi.ac.uk/~ernesto/IGSR/masters_IAMZ_jan2020/save_session1.png)